Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

 	- PsExec can be utilized to authenticate with target system legitimately and run arbitrary commands or launch a remote command prompt
 	- very similar to RDP, however, instead of controlling the remote system via GUI (which is the case in RDP), commands are sent via CMD

+PsExec uses the Server Message Block (SMB) protocol for authentication when establishing a connection to remote systems.
+PsExec is a command-line tool developed by Microsoft Sysinternals that allows for the execution of processes on remote systems.
+It leverages SMB to authenticate with the remote system and execute commands or run programs.

+When PsExec is used to connect to a remote system, it establishes an SMB session to the administrative share (C$) on the target machine.
+It then uses the provided credentials (username and password) to authenticate and gain access to the remote system.
+The authentication process relies on the SMB protocol for secure communication and credential validation.

+It's worth noting that PsExec requires administrative privileges on the remote system to function properly.
+Additionally, SMB can use different authentication mechanisms, such as NTLM or Kerberos, depending on the configuration and the environment.

 - SMB Exploitation With PsExec
 	- In order to utilize PsExec to gain access to a Windows target, we will need to identify legitimate users accounts and their respective passwords or password hashes
 	- this can be done by leveraging various tools and techniques, however most common technique will involve performing an SMB login brute-force attack